Variable Rate Deep Image Compression with Modulated Autoencoder

-Our MAE architecture extends the deep image compression architecture proposed in \cite{balle2016end} which combines convolutional layers and GDN/IGDN layers~\cite{balle2015density}.
-In our experiments we choose to modulate the outputs of the convolutional layers in the encoder and decoder, i.e. $\mathbf{Z}$ and $\mathbf{U}$, respectively.
+Our MAE architecture extends the DIC architecture proposed in \cite{balle2016end} which combines convolutional layers and GDN/IGDN layers~\cite{balle2015density}.
+In our experiments, we choose to modulate the outputs of the convolutional layers in the encoder and decoder, i.e. $\mathbf{Z}$ and $\mathbf{U}$, respectively.

 The modulating function $\mathbf{m}\left(\lambda\right)$ for the encoder is learned by a \textit{modulating network} as $\mathbf{m}\left(\lambda\right)=\mathbf{m}\left(\lambda;\vartheta\right)$ and the demodulating function $\mathbf{d}\left(\lambda\right)$ by the \textit{demodulating network} as $\mathbf{d}\left(\lambda\right)=d\left(\lambda;\varphi\right)$.
 As a result, the encoder has learnable parameters $\left\{\theta,\vartheta\right\}$ and the decoder $\left\{\phi,\varphi\right\}$.